mvicenzi/WbLS-for-renew/README.md

 drive.mount('/content/drive')
 ```

 The input data files will be made available in a Google Drive folder.
-You can copy it them to your Google Drive to access them via Colab.

 ## Links
 * Timetable Week 1: https://indico.cern.ch/event/1301247/